portier/portier-broker/README.rst

 **sender** is the sender information used when sending email for the email loop authentication.
 It requires ``name`` and ``address`` keys.

-**token_validity** is a value in seconds, that determines how long outgoing authentication tokens are allowed to live.
-Defaults to 600s, or 10 minutes.

 **providers** is an object containing well-known Identity Providers, for which an account is required to authenticate.
 Keys in this object represent